Nervous Shock Compensation Claim Lawyers

 The Civil Liability Act QLD 2003 is Queensland legislation that applies to acts of negligence when seeking compensation.
 There are two primary sections,

-You must prove that the defendant breached their duty of care and that their negligence caused you psychological damage.
+• You must also prove that the defendant breached their duty of care and that their negligence caused you psychological damage.

 Previous common law cases set a precedent for what needs to be shown for an accident trauma case to succeed.
 First, you must establish liability (the negligent act) and link the breach of duty to your mental damage.
 However, you must also show.